howard-tzw/vue-select/docs/docs/ru/guide/values.md

 <<< @/.vuepress/components/ReducedWithNoMatchingOption.vue

 In the example above, the component was supplied with an ID that doesn't exist in the `options` array.
-When `value` changes, Vue Select searches the supplied options, running each one through `reduce` until the corresponding option is found.
-When that option doesn't exist, Vue Select will end up displaying the `value` supplied.
+When `value` changes, Vs Vue3 Select searches the supplied options, running each one through `reduce` until the corresponding option is found.
+When that option doesn't exist, Vs Vue3 Select will end up displaying the `value` supplied.

 ::: warning

-When providing Vue Select with a _reduced_ `value` - the object that the value was reduced from must exist in the `options` array.
+When providing Vs Vue3 Select with a _reduced_ `value` - the object that the value was reduced from must exist in the `options` array.

 :::